Skip to main content

 Introduction

-Incident updates on the public status pages of your cloud providers are often the first indication that they might have an outage.
+Incident updates on the public status pages of your SaaS vendors and cloud providers are often the first indication that they might have an outage.
 Providers also post updates about upcoming and ongoing maintenance on their status pages.
-Thus, monitoring your cloud status pages becomes crucial to your business operations.
+Monitoring your SaaS and cloud status pages to detect downtime becomes crucial to your business operations.
 This article will guide you through the process of effectively monitoring such status pages.

 A Step by Step Guide to Checking if a SaaS is Down